Certificate in Advanced Composite Materials

 - Provide engineering graduate students with the skills to apply knowledge of learning theory, pedagogical theory and measurement theory in an authentic university setting.

-This certificate program provides joint mentorship from College of Education and College of Engineering faculty members.
+This certificate program provides joint mentorship from College of Applied Studies and College of Engineering faculty members.
 Students who plan to apply for university teaching positions after graduation need to be competitive in a market that demands good teaching as well as good research.
 The engineering education certificate will give WSU graduates a competitive edge.

 Students seeking this graduate certificate program must be Wichita State University engineering graduate students in good standing either in a degree-bound program or in nondegree, Category A status.
 Students should contact the Graduate School to determine if they need to apply for admission to this status, or need to reactivate their enrollment file.
 Students who have not completed graduate coursework at Wichita State University will need to apply for admission to degree status or nondegree, Category A status in an appropriate area of engineering, by submitting an application and application fee to the Graduate School.
 An official transcript from each school attended must be sent directly to the Graduate School from the institution issuing the transcript, or must be submitted to the Graduate School office in envelopes sealed by the issuing institution, if issued to student.